awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 # Automating AWS Security Hub with CloudWatch Events<a name="securityhub-cloudwatch-events"></a>

 Amazon CloudWatch Events enables you to automate your AWS services and respond automatically to system events such as application availability issues or resource changes\.
 Events from AWS services are delivered to CloudWatch Events in near real time\.
-You can write simple rules to indicate which events you're interested in and what automated actions to take when an event matches a rule\.
+You can write simple rules to indicate which events you are interested in and what automated actions to take when an event matches a rule\.
 The actions that can be automatically triggered include the following:
 + Invoking an AWS Lambda function
 + Invoking Amazon EC2 Run Command
 + Relaying the event to Amazon Kinesis Data Streams